Opposition to Netanyahu plan mounts as unions launch strike

 “The entire nation is rapt with deep worry.
 Our security, economy, society — all are under threat," he said.
 “Wake up now!”

-Former Prime Minister Naftali Bennett, a former ally turned rival of Netanyahu's, said Monday that Israel was “in a landslide of losing control.”
+Opposition leader Yair Lapid said the crisis was driving Israel to the brink.

-"We haven't been in such a dangerous situation in 50 years,” he told Israeli Army Radio.
+“We’ve never been closer to falling apart.
+Our national security is at risk, our economy is crumbling, our foreign relations are at their lowest point ever, we don’t know what to say to our children about their future in this country,” Lapid said.
+“We have been taken hostage by a bunch of extremists with no brakes and no boundaries.”

+It was unclear if the strikes would prompt Netanyahu to halt the overhaul.
 Universities across the country said they were shutting their doors “until further notice.”
-A trade union umbrella group was expected to announce that it was joining the protesters and was reportedly set to launch a general strike.
 Israeli media reported that a lawyer representing Netanyahu in his corruption trial threatened to quit if the overhaul was not halted.

 The developments were being watched in Washington, which is closely allied with Israel yet has been uneasy with Netanyahu and the far-right elements of his government.
 National Security Council spokesperson Adrienne Watson said the United States was “deeply concerned" by the developments in Israel, "which further underscore the urgent need for compromise.”